Bara Bandai: Administration

+Administratively, the village is parl of the same name, Union Council Bara Bandai.
+It is further divided into two Neighbourhood Councils, namely Bara Bandai I & Bara Bandai II.
+Each neighbourhood council has its own administrative office in their respective Neighbourhood Council with a Village Council Secretary to supervise and oversee the implementation of development schemes and other council activities.
+Elected members of the councils are elected in Local Government elections under Local Government Act 2013 of Khyber Pakhtunkhwa.

+Current elected Chairmans of the Neighbourhood council Bara Bandai I and II are Muhammad Tariq Khan Awdal Khel and Riaz Ahmad Zargar, respectively.

 Climate

 The weather of the village is cold in the winter season and moderate during summer.
 Snowfall in winter intensify its beauty.

 Agriculture

+Swat Valley is known for peach production.
+The village has numerous private peach orchards.

 The village climate made it favorable for many crops and fruits.
 The village not only fulfill their own need but also supply its product to other areas.
 Among these onion and peach are commonly produce.